Jiblex/Honeynet/README.md

-# Implementing a SOC and Honeynet in Azure
+# Implementing a Cloud SOC and Honeynet in Azure

 ## Objective